tylerastevens/SELUSys2018/index.md

 professors :
   - April Wright
-  - Raul Diaz
 ---

 **Instructor:** {{ page.maintainers | join: ', ' }}

-This webpage will contain all the code, data and lecture materials for BIOL 499/599, Genomics and Transcriptomics.
+This webpage will contain all the code, data and lecture materials for BIOL 699, Systematics Lab.

 > ## Getting Started